 Behind the code

-In Arbitrary argument, we can pass as many as arguments we want with a single argument name and asterisk (*) sign before the argument.
+In an Arbitrary argument, we can pass as many as arguments we want with a single argument name and asterisk (*) sign before the argument.

 There are two types of Arbitrary Arguments